Particular/docs.particular.net/servicepulse/usage.md

 ## Generating a usage report

-Clicking `Generate Report` generates a usage report file with the detected [endpoints](#viewing-usage-summary-detected-endpoints) and [queues](#viewing-usage-summary-detected-broker-queues).
-The report includes the [endpoint type](#setting-an-endpoint-type) selections made on screen, and any specified [words to mask](usage-config.md#report-masks) with be obfuscated.
+Click `Generate Report` to generate a usage report file with the detected [endpoints](#viewing-usage-summary-detected-endpoints) and [queues](#viewing-usage-summary-detected-broker-queues).
+The report includes the [endpoint type](#setting-an-endpoint-type) selections made on screen, and any specified [words to mask](usage-config.md#report-masks) will be obfuscated.

 The report **will not** be automatically uploaded or sent to Particular - it is a JSON file that needs to be provided to Particular upon request.